 If you’re feeling a little run down: adults can make up a gel capsule of an Immune Boosting Blend: 1 drop of Immune Boosting Blend (make sure you are only using essential oils that are classified as dietary supplements) essential oil plus 1-2 drops of lemon essential oil and a few drops of olive oil in a gel cap.
 For kids 2- 6, massage 1 drop of lemon essential oil or 1-2 drops of a Eucalyptus Blend, (Frankincense or Lavender for kids under 3) onto to the bottoms of feet.
 Use an Immune Boosting Blend hand sanitizer to keep germs from spreading.
-Keep mouth clean where germs multiply with Immune Boosting mouthwash.
-Cinnamon and Clove essential oil have been researched for their effectiveness against many bacteria, check out googlescholar.com to see.
+Keep mouth clean where germs multiply with Immune Boosting mouthwash, we use Thieves.
+Cinnamon and Clove essential oil have been researched for their effectiveness against many bugs, check out googlescholar.com to see.

-Fever – Adults, 1-3 drops peppermint or lavender essential oil in 1 tsp of a vegetable carrier oil like jojoba, sesame or apricot kernal on each foot.
-Peppermint is cooling to the body and can bring comfort to a stressed mind and body.
-Children under 6 – Lavender & Frankincense (Boswellia Carterri) on bottoms of feet or along the spine – repeat as needed to keep child calm and relaxed.
+Fever – Adults, dilute 1-3 drops peppermint or lavender essential oil in 1 tsp of a vegetable carrier oil like jojoba, sesame or apricot kernal on each foot.
+Peppermint and lavender are both cooling to the body and can bring comfort to a stressed mind and body.
+Children under 6 – Lavender & Frankincense (Boswellia Carterri) diluted on bottoms of feet or along the spine – repeat as needed to keep child calm and relaxed.
 Peppermint essential oil is very strong and can cause respiratory distress in little kids.
 Be safe and use the gentle lavender or frankincense instead.
 Applying cool washcloths under the arms and in groin area is also a natural way to cool the body, make sure water is tepid, not super cold.
 Here are some other ways of dealing with a fever naturally.

-Support healthy lung and nasal function – with a Eucalyptus EO Blend. applied to reflexology points on the bottoms of feet, rubbed on the chest or inhaled can bring a familiar aroma like a chest vapor rub.
+Support healthy lung and nasal function – with a Eucalyptus EO Blend applied to reflexology points on the bottoms of feet, rubbed on the chest or inhaled can bring a familiar aroma like a chest vapor rub.
 We use RC which is a blend of Eucalyputs Globulus, Eucalyptus Radiata, Eucalyptus Citriadora, Myrtle, Black Spruce, Peppermint, Pine, Lavender, Marjoram and Cypress.
 This is a super immune support as well as respiratory support.
 Add a few drops to bath water and breath deeply, it’s like your natural vapor rub with pure plant extracts.
 The company I get RC from has a limit on the purchase of it to 1 per account.
 If you’d like to get yours wholesale, visit my sister site for membership information, I’d love to support you in your essential oil journey! :).
 Frankincense supports the respiratory tract and calms the mind while the immune system fights viruses.
 Apply to the chest and throat area on lymph glands.
 Place a drop of frankincense (only use a food grade Frankincense that is labeled as a dietary supplement) on the tongue to help the immune system stay healthy.
-An essential oil blend made of Ravensara, wintergreen, eucalyptus radiata, lemon and peppermint can also be soothing and support healthy lung function.
+An essential oil blend made of Ravensara, wintergreen, Eucalyptus Radiata, lemon and peppermint can also be soothing and support healthy lung function.
 Layering oils can boost their synergistic qualities and it’s important to rotate oils.
 If you find one that resonates better with you, keep it up.
 Essential oils metabolize in your body in about 1 hour so you can safely repeat diluted quantities in that time.
 They are versatile, and can be apply directly to the chest or Vita-Flex/reflexology points on the feet to support healthy lung function.

 Cold/Canker Sores – Apply a diluted drop of an Immune Boosting oil Blend directly to the spot to alleviate pain and support a healthy immune system (1 drop of EO mixed with 1 teaspoon of vegetable carrier oil).
 Peppermint oil also may help when applied directly.
 Melaleuca alternifolia has been researched extensively against the Herpes Simplex virus, including Acycolvir resistant strains, check it out at GoogleScholar.com.